FRAUD RESOURCE CENTER

-You may have seen ads on TV or online offering to fix whatever credit woes you might have, or received a mailer or phone call making a similar pitch.
+You may have seen ads on TV or online, or received a mailer or phone call, offering to fix whatever credit woes you might have.
 Shady companies claim they can remove bankruptcies, liens and bad loans from your record, or even erase a bad credit history completely, helping you start over with a new credit identity that will make you look like a better risk to lenders.

 The fact is that no one can remove bad information from your credit report if it is correct and timely.
 If a debt, bankruptcy or other item was accurately reported, it stays on your credit record for up to 10 years.
 Negative data can be deleted if it is proven to be incorrect or out of date.

 Legitimate credit-repair firms say they know how to navigate the complexities of credit reporting to find and fix those errors.
 But they can’t legally do anything you couldn’t do yourself, for little or no cost: file disputes with the major credit bureaus (Equifax, Experian and TransUnion) about negative items, in hopes that investigation will show them to be wrong.

 Bogus credit-repair companies resort to illegal tactics, or use the promise of cleaned-up credit to lure you into committing crimes yourself.
 For example, they may offer to sell you a new Social Security number to use in applying for loans.
 The number was probably stolen, possibly from a child, and using it could send you to prison.

 Crooks might also offer you an alternative nine-digit number called a CPN (credit privacy number or credit profile number), or direct you to falsely obtain an Employer Identification Number (EIN) from the Internal Revenue Service.
 Using one of those can get you in legal trouble, too.